List of American Gladiators events: Swingshot

 The contenders faced three (later two) Gladiators in a 45 (later 60) second event.
 The object for the contender was to jump from a platform using a bungee cord, use their momentum to propel themselves from the floor to a cylinder with red, yellow, and blue colored scoring balls, grab one, then spring back to their platform and deposit them in a bin.
 The Gladiators were there to try to block the contenders from doing so.

 1 point was awarded for each yellow ball grabbed, since they were the lowest level and easiest to grab.
 The blue balls were on the second level of the cylinder, and were worth 2–3 points.
 The red balls were highest on the cylinder and were worth 3–5 points.
 Contenders were required to jump off their platforms immediately once in the position to jump, and could not throw off a Gladiator's timing by "faking" a jump.
 If they did, any balls they scored on the ensuing jump would not count.

-In the first half of season one, the name Swingshot was given to a game strictly played by the female contenders in the early rounds of play in place of Breakthrough and Conquer.
-Footage of the game was never shown, only how the contenders did.
-The game was eventually discarded in favor of having the women play Breakthrough and Conquer with the men, so there is no record other than the offhanded mentions of how the game was played.
+In the first half of season one, the Swingshot game was strictly played by the female contenders and Gladiators in the early rounds of play in place of Breakthrough and Conquer.
+Due to time constraints in the first season, not all events were shown, and footage of the first version of the game was never shown, only how the contenders did.
+The game was eventually discarded in favor of having the women play Breakthrough and Conquer with the men, so there is no record other than the offhanded mentions of how the game was played in the first season.
+Swingshot was then rested, and returned with modifications for its televised debut in 1991.